turingschool/md_launch_curriculum/Mod1/Lessons/Week3/Classes.md

 1. State, and
 2. Behavior

 State is what something *is*.
 Behavior is what something *does*.
-In the warm up, our *Class* was Car.
+In the warm up example, our *Class* was Car.
 We modeled the state of a Car by defining the attributes "make", "model, and "color".
 We modeled the behavior of a Car by defining the functionalities "Drive", "Reverse", and "Open Trunk".

 An **Instance** or **Object** is a concrete representation of a Class.
-In the previous activity, "Megan's Suburu Outback" is a specific Instance of the Car Class.
+In the warmup example, "Megan's Suburu Outback" is a specific Instance of the Car Class.
 We can also say that "Madonna's Rolls Royce" is a Car Object.
-Do not get confused by the terms Instance and Object.
-They mean the exact same thing (for now).
+Do not get too caught up with the differnce in the terms Instance and Object; we are going to use these terms interchangeably.

 You could think of a **Class** like a blueprint for a house and an **Instance** as an actual house.
 The blueprint is a just an idea of how the house should be built, and the house is the realization of that blueprint.